apache/iceberg-python/mkdocs/docs/configuration.md

 ## SQL Catalog

 The SQL catalog requires a database for its backend.
 PyIceberg supports PostgreSQL and SQLite through psycopg2.
-The database connection has to be configured using the `uri` property (see SQLAlchemy's [documentation for URL format](https://docs.sqlalchemy.org/en/20/core/engines.html#backend-specific-urls)):
+The database connection has to be configured using the `uri` property.
+See SQLAlchemy's [documentation for URL format](https://docs.sqlalchemy.org/en/20/core/engines.html#backend-specific-urls):

 For PostgreSQL: